phenotypic.abc_.ObjectDetector#

 User-facing method to apply detection to an image.
 Handles copy/inplace logic and parameter matching.

-Abstract static method implemented by subclasses with detection logic.
+Abstract instance method implemented by subclasses with detection logic.
 Must set image.objmask and image.objmap.

 Notes

-Integrity protection: The @validate_operation_integrity decorator on apply() ensures image.rgb, image.gray, and image.enh_gray are not modified.
+Integrity protection: The @validate_operation_integrity decorator on apply() ensures image.rgb, image.gray, and image.detect_mat are not modified.
 Violations raise OperationIntegrityError during development (VALIDATE_OPS=True).

 Binary mask is often intermediate: Many implementations create objmask first, then derive objmap via connected-component labeling.
 Both must be set for downstream code to work correctly.